(originally published August 2018)

 I have gastroparesis, and a month or so ago I had a routine doctor appointment.
-I did what I always do: I stood on the scale, and for the first time in a long time, I wanted to cry.
+Got on the scale – for the first time in a long time, I wanted to cry.
 I spent the majority of my appointment in my own head, full of negative self-talk and barely listening to what my doctor was saying.
 All I could concentrate on was that stupid number.

 I have a lot of parts of my body that are different.
 Different from yours – different from what they used to be on me.
 There are scars, bumps, bruises, tubes, devices, etc. Seeing all those things every day took a lot of getting used to (most recently my feeding tube).
 While such devices keep me alive and allow me to live as normally as possible, they make me…different.
 Being different is hard.

 BEING DIFFERENT IS HARD

 As I watched my body change, I had to talk myself through each stage.
 I had to learn to love myself through each of these transformations, and that has proved difficult.
 So many changes – so little control over them.
 I’ve seen my body malnourished and struggling, and all I wanted was to put weight on.
 Before I got sick, I saw my body overweight and only wanted to be at a healthy weight.
 I don’t want to go back to either of those places.

 A NEW CHAPTER

 Since the beginning of April 2018, I have worked hard at trying to get back some of that control I lost.
 I’ve worked out to the best of my ability and done my best to fuel my body with the best nutrition I could.
 There were days I could barely get out of bed.
 There were days that I couldn’t keep down anything at all without getting sick or being in pain.
 Those days were tough because my mind wanted to push past my limits, but my body was unable.
 I was being too hard on myself, just like how in my doctor’s office I had allowed some stupid number to control how I see myself.